nbayazes/Inferno/readme.md

 # Building
 Requires Visual Studio 2022 with VCPKG integration

-Restore git submodules.
 Open `Inferno.sln` file and build.
 If set up correctly dependencies will be fetched automatically using the VCPKG manifest.